andrewcbuensalida/sam-workshop/README.md

 Deploy the app with
   sam deploy --guided

+This creates aws-sam-cli-managed-default (s3 bucket) and sam-app (lambdas, api gateways, iam roles) stack in cloudformation.

 Run with --guided if running for the first time so it will save the configuration to samconfig.toml.

 For AWS Region, use us-west-1.